michael-hirschmugl/SNESDRONE-Emulation/README.md

 ## How far is it?
 * Sound is working (4 out of 8 oscillators, only one waveform, no efx)
-* GUI is in the making (right now it's a single frame that you can't interact with)
+* GUI is working, well the basics at least.
+It's possible to turn channels on and off.

 ## What's next?
+* Display Pitch value in GUI
+* Display Volume in GUI
-* Make the GUI work
+* Change Wave in GUI